cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/starlingx.md

     - /developer/official_plugins/starlingx/
 ---

-The StarlingX plugin enables you to discover StarlingX systems and manager resources on StarlingX systems.
+The StarlingX plugin enables you to discover StarlingX systems and manage resources on StarlingX systems.

-Start out by providing the credentials for an existing StarlingX controller.
-The install workflow will gather information from the system controller.
+Start out by providing the credentials for an existing StarlingX system.
+The install workflow will gather information from the system, for example type and location.

-Then execute the `discover_and_deploy` workflow.
+To discover subclouds, execute the `discover_and_deploy` workflow.
 This workflow performs the following tasks:
   - Discover all subclouds that are managed by the system controller (parent).
   - Create a deployment group.
   - Create a deployment for each discovered subcloud.
 Add the subcloud deployment to the deployment group.
   - Execute batch install on the deployment group.

+__NOTE__: The StarlingX Plugin is designed to work with the StarlingX blueprint, which is located in the examples directory of the plugin repository.

 # Requirements